DanHodges/TheologicalDictionary/Hypostases.md

 # Hypostases
-Definition of Hypostases coming soon.
+The definition of Hypostases is coming soon!